EQWorks/python-curriculum/ff-outro.md

 ### Asynchronous and Decentralized Workforce

-Open-source participants jointly form a workforce that resembles an efficient network system that is asynchronous and decentralized.
+Open-source contributors form a workforce that is asynchronous and decentralized.
 With an abundance of information, minimal processes, and a growingly sophisticated set of tools and automation, open-source contributors can collaborate efficiently at any time and in any location.

 This asynchronous workforce model defies the conventional way practically unchanged from the First Industrial Revolution.
 It better embraces the Information Age, especially with the catalyst known as the internet.